Nathanana/Terminal/README.md

 ## Installation

-1. Download the following files and place them in the same folder:
-   - `terminal.exe`
-   - `ambient.wav`
-   - `static.wav`
-- **Platform**: Windows (requires the `winmm` library)
+1. You'll need to be on Windows, and need to download static.wav and ambient.wav as well as terminal.cpp

+2. Compile terminal in the same folder as the audio files

-2. Change your command prompt size to 300 x 90 characters, and font size to 6 or less.
+3. Change your command prompt size to 300 x 90 characters, and font size to 6 or less.
-   - Open command prompt
-   - Press CTRL + ,
-   - Change 'Launch Size' to 300 columns x 90 rows
-   - Go to Defaults on the lefthand side
-   - Go to Appearance
-   - Change font size

 ## Controls